Sega Saturn Architecture

 Memory Manager.
 Moves saves between the cartridge and internal memory.

-If a Video CD card is inserted, the player can reproduce MPEG video decoded from the card itself.
+If a Video CD card was inserted, Multiplayer could also reproduce MPEG video decoded from the card itself.

 No BIOS?